 Genetic architecture of morphologic variation

-Greg Barsh, PhD, MD, studies the genetic mechanisms that underlie differences in individual appearance and that could give new insight into both basic biology and human disease.
+Greg Barsh, MD, PhD, Smith Family Chair in Genomics at the HudsonAlpha Institute for Biotechnology, studies the genetic mechanisms that underlie differences in individual appearance and that could give new insight into both basic biology and human disease.

 Ph.D. in Genetics, Stanford University